 The Group provides information technology services that are bespoke in nature.
 Bespoke products consist of various goods and/or services bundled together in order to provide integrated solution services to customers.
-In addition to the bespoke service, Group also provide multiple standard product as bundling product in contract with customer.
-Significant judgment is required in determining the number and nature of performance obligations promised to customers in those contracts.
+In addition to the bespoke service, the Group also provides multiple standard products as bundling product in contract with customer.
+Significant judgement is required in determining the number and nature of performance obligations promised to customers in those contracts.
 The number and nature of performance obligations will determine the timing of revenue recognition for such contract.